 C-309-2: Reader Services for Students in an Academic Setting

-Eligibility for Reader Services
+Eligibility for Reader Services for the Blind and Visually Impaired

-Customers who are blind are eligible for reader services if the customer needs the services to support vocational or academic training.
+Customers who are blind or visually impaired are eligible for reader services if reader services are needed to support successful achievement of the customers’ vocational goal.

-Customer participation in cost of services, also referred to as “BLR,” does not apply to providing reader services.
+Customer participation in the cost of services, also referred to as “BLR,” does not apply to providing reader services.

 Comparable Benefits

-Before requesting reader services, the VR counselor or customer must contact the disability coordinator at the training institution that the customer plans to attend to determine whether other services are available that are comparable to reader services (that is, are considered a comparable benefit).

 When a comparable benefit is available, it must be used instead of reader services.
+For example, an academic institution may provide reader services.

-reader services that are provided through a volunteer are used whenever possible, including services that are offered by certain public training programs or community service agencies.
+The customer must use reader services that are provided through a volunteer whenever possible, including services that are offered by certain public training programs or community service agencies.

+For more information on Comparable Benefits, refer to D-203-3: Use of Comparable Services and Benefits.
+Also refer to Counselor Desk Reference Chapter C2: Blind and Visual Impairments.

-How to Purchase Reader Services
+Purchasing Reader Services

 Reader services are purchased as follows:

-The VR counselor, customer, and reader agree on an hourly rate when planning for services in the IPE.
-The rate must be documented in the IPE, or in an IPE amendment, and in the VR2011, Reader Services Log.
+The VR counselor and customer agree on an hourly rate when planning for reader services in the individualized plan for employment (IPE).
+The rate must be documented in the IPE or in an IPE amendment and in the VR2011, Reader Services Log.

+The customer secures a reader to provide reader services.
+The VR counselor may provide guidance on this; however, it is the customer’s responsibility to find and secure his or her own reader.

-VR staff issues a service authorization—before the month the services are provided.
-The service authorization is based on the number of credit hours that the customer is enrolled in for that training period (semester, term, or class).
-VR then issues a service authorization each month, for the remainder of the training period.
+VR staff issues a service authorization (SA) to the reader(s) before reader services are provided.
+The SA is based on the number of credit hours in which the customer is enrolled and needing reader services for that training period (semester, term, or class).
+VR staff will then issue an SA each month for the remainder of the training period.
+For more information, refer to VRSM D-213-1: Periodic Payments.

-The customer completes and submits VR2011, Reader Services Log to the VR counselor.
+The customer completes and submits VR2011, Reader Services Log, to the VR counselor each month.

-At the end of the month, the VR counselor:
+Upon receipt of the VR2011, the VR counselor:

-verifies that the VR2011 includes the number of hours, the agreed-on hourly rate, and the student’s and reader’s signatures;
+verifies that the VR2011 includes the number of hours, the agreed hourly rate, and the student’s and reader’s signatures;

 authorizes payment; and

-places a copy of VR2011 in the case folder.
+places a copy of the VR2011 in the case folder.

-Note: VR does not pay for reader services rendered by a member of the customer’s family or another VR customer.
+Note: Texas Workforce Commission Vocational Rehabilitation (TWC-VR) does not pay for reader services rendered by a member of the customer’s family or another VR customer.

 Customer’s Responsibilities